 Specimen kits are provided free of charge to a practice and include a prepaid FedEx label to ship specimens to CD Laboratories® for testing.

-Most claims are reimbursed by insurance, at various rates.
+Most claims are reimbursed by insurance, at various rates depending on the patient’s insurance.
 Occasionally insurance will decline payment due to network requirements or the patient’s deductible.
-CD Diagnostics® accepts the insurance company contractual adjustments and does not bill the physician or patient.

 Synovasure® is exclusively serviced by CD Laboratories®, a subsidiary of Zimmer Biomet.
 At the laboratory, results are determined and returned to the clinician within 24 hours of receipt.
 CD Laboratories (CLIA License# 21D0216863) is located in Baltimore, MD.